Theory: Initial Conditions

 \[\begin{equation} \mathcal{P}^{\rm{ADK}}_{\pp}(\ts) = c_{n^*} \frac{C_{\kappa l} Y_{lm}(\hat{\kk}(\ts))}{\left[ (\kt^2+\kappa^2)F^2 \right]^{(n^*+1)/4}}, \end{equation}\]

 with $\ti=\sqrt{\kt^2+\kappa^2}/F$.
-If we expand Eq.
-(33) under the small-$\kt$ limit, we obtain
+Expanding Eq.
+(33) under the small-$\kt$ approximation results in

 \[\begin{equation} \dd W^{\rm{ADK}}/\dd\pp \propto \exp \left( -\frac{2\kappa^3}{3F} \right) \exp \left( -\frac{\kappa\kt^2}{F} \right), \end{equation}\]